jigpu/linuxwacom-wiki-archive/wiki/Xorg.conf.d.md

 More than one configuration snippet may apply to any device.
 Configuration settings are merged, but if the same setting is specified multiple times, only the last one is used.
+Usually, your distribution ships with a number of *.conf* files that will pick the right driver for your device.
+Thus, if you want to configure a particular device through [xorg.conf.d](xorg.conf.d "wikilink") snippets, you can usually skip the driver assignment - it's already done for you.

 Matching a device
 -----------------